 Here, robotics will emerge as a key player, no longer confined to engineering labs and science fiction.
 The following are five ways robots help campuses differentiate themselves, meet expectations for health and safety, rebuild confidence in on-campus experiences, and consistently enhance sustainability.

 1. Robots Enable Physical Distancing

-Even as vaccinations roll out across the country, the need for physical distancing will remain until a sufficient portion of the population has been vaccinated to reach herd immunity.
-Even then, physical distancing best practices remain essential for minimizing the spread of the flu and other viruses by minimizing contact with those that are feeling unwell.
+Even as vaccination rates increase across the country, the need for physical distancing remains.
+Physical distancing best practices are still essential for minimizing the spread of COVID, the flu, and other viruses by minimizing contact with those that are feeling unwell.
 Service and delivery robots make it easier for maintenance and service staff to maintain social distance and protect their health and safety.
 For example, service robots can deliver food to students that are ill without direct contact between students and staff; meanwhile, cleaning robots like robotic vacuum cleaners enable contactless cleaning while covering more square footage and kicking up less dust.

 2. Data Provides Visibility and Drives Operational Efficiency

 Robots offer a powerful tool that manual services cannot: near-to-real time data about their surroundings.
 This data can be integrated into an operations dashboard used to help prevent overcrowding (e.g., in laundry rooms), monitor supply and demand of stocked facilities items, and to see the cleanliness of a space.
 For example, Whiz, the commercial cleaning robot from SoftBank Robotics, provides measurable proof and visibility into what, when, and how each space is cleaned in real-time.
 Robots like Whiz also give you access to historical data and analytics to help your maintenance teams find operational efficiencies and improve service quality.

 3. Robots Enhance Sustainability